-The branches overhead around the edges of the clearing retain strands of great cobwebs.
-They are still slightly sticky.
+3. The branches overhead around the edges of the clearing retain strands of great cobwebs.
+They are still slightly reveal human or humanoid tracks leading from and to the northeast, into the forest.

 4. A number of the bodies appear to have died of smothering or suffocation before being mutilated.
 Only someone able to heal can tell this.